 Use the Open Backup Copy dialog box to specify the location of and then the specific backup file that you’ll use for the restoration.
 You can use the Look In drop-down list to identify the disk and folder storing the backup file.
 After you identify the location of the backup file, double-click the file.

-QuickBooks displays yet another copy of the Open or Restore Company dialog box.
-It simply tells you that QuickBooks is about to ask you where you want to store the newly restored file.
-(Er, that QuickBooks needs to tell you it’s about to ask a question seems a little strange, but let’s not get bogged down with that. . . .)
+QuickBooks displays yet another version of the Open or Restore Company dialog box, which simply tells you that QuickBooks is about to ask you where you want to store the newly restored file.
+(Er, that QuickBooks needs to tell you it’s about to ask a question seems a little strange, but don't get bogged down with that. . . .)

 When you restore the company data file by using the backup copy, you destroy the current working version of the file.
 In other words, QuickBooks takes the backup copy and copies it over the to-be-restored company data file.
 Therefore, before you restore company data files, make sure that you’re using the right backup copy and that you’re overwriting the corrupted, to-be-restored company file.

 If you’re uncomfortable deleting or overwriting the old (possibly corrupted) QuickBooks data file, you can use a new filename for the restored file.
-You’ll do this as part of Step 9.
+You do this as part of Step 9.

-QuickBooks displays the Save Company File As dialog box, as shown in the following illustration.
+QuickBooks displays the Save Company File As dialog box.

 Tell QuickBooks where it should restore the backup copy and then click Save.

-After you click Yes, QuickBooks displays another message box entitled Delete Entire File.
-Confirm that you want to delete the existing (and presumably corrupt) company data file by typing the word yes into the message box.
+You click Yes.
+After you click Yes, QuickBooks displays another message box titled Delete Entire File.
+Confirm that you want to delete the existing (and presumably corrupt) company data file by typing the word yes in the message box.
 Then click OK.
 QuickBooks uses the backup copy to overwrite the to-be-restored company file.
 Again, however, note that you can also choose to use a new filename for the restored file.

 Enter any transactions that took place since your last backup.